 Special Guardianship may be more suitable than adoption if:

-- More than ‘occasional contact’ is planned between the Special Guardian and the parent(s) and
+- more than ‘occasional contact’ is planned between the Special Guardian and the parent(s);

-- Prospective Special Guardians from minority ethnic groups may wish to offer a child a permanent family, but are opposed to adoption due to their religious or cultural beliefs
+- prospective Special Guardians from minority ethnic groups may wish to offer a child a permanent family, but are opposed to adoption due to their religious or cultural beliefs; and

-- Unaccompanied asylum-seeking children who are in need of a permanent placement but still have attachments to families abroad may not wish to be adopted
+- unaccompanied asylum-seeking children, who are in need of a permanent placement, still have attachments to families abroad and may not wish to be adopted.

 For more information on adoption, please see our page on Adoption.